 The internet is the platform for many services that improve the quality of life for people of all ages in terms of healthcare, health monitoring, home health care surveillance, home security, finance, higher education, real estate, travel, and entertainment.
 There is so much more to having access to the internet then social media, even though its how most people get their news and sports updates today.

 The educational impacts are the primary reasons we will continue our advocacy to ensure affordable internet access is available to all.
-To complement efforts in raising awareness about impacts, we will sponsor events and activities focused on strategically preparing for the new opportunities forthcoming the digital age.
+To complement efforts in raising awareness about impacts, we will sponsor events and activities focused on strategically preparing for the new opportunities in forthcoming digital age.

 Leading up to Ella Baker Day we are hosting on April 7, 2018- Django Girls- a free 1 day coding workshop to introduce girls in grades 9th - college to the digital world of coding with the end product of each girl creating a website!
 For details click on the "Workshop" button below.
 Ongoing coding workshops are being planned for 2018.